Skip to main content

 What is the Step Size in FFT?

-In FFT (Fast Fourier Transform), the step size refers to the spacing between consecutive points in the input data before performing the transform.
+In FFT (Fast Fourier Transform), the step size refers to the spacing between consecutive points in the output data after performing the transform.
 It's often determined by the sampling rate of the signal.
 The step size is crucial for accurate frequency representation, and smaller step sizes provide finer frequency resolution in the resulting frequency domain representation.

 Step Size of a Signal in the Time Domain